-Step 1: The CBF starts by defining input fund as the funds contributed by members of the VSLA with a target of buying inputs.
-These may include seeds, pesticides, hoes, ox ploughs, etc. S/he notes that agro- input fund is the second thing /activity to be considered in a normal meeting.
+Step 1: The FFSF starts by defining Agro-input fund as the funds contributed by members of the VSLA with a target of buying agro-inputs.
+These may include seeds, pesticides, hoes, ox ploughs, etc. S/he notes that agro-input fund is the second thing /activity to be considered in a normal meeting.

-Step 2: The CBF points out to the association the Importance of raising funds for agro inputs as a group as follows;
+Step 2: The FFSF points out to the association the Importance of raising funds for agro inputs as a group as follows;